Hooked Fisherman

 Wire arm can bend with large fish in heavy cover — inspect after each fish

-On clear, pressured Connecticut lakes (Bantam, Waramaug, Lillinonah), bass have seen a lot of spinnerbaits.
-The Booyah Covert's natural skirt and double-willow configuration provides a more subtle, natural presentation that gets bites when flashier baits get blown off.
-Fish it on 15 lb fluorocarbon on a clear day for best results.
+On clear, pressured Connecticut lakes (Bantam, Waramaug, Lillinonah), bass see a lot of spinnerbaits over a season.
+The Booyah Covert's natural skirt and double-willow configuration gives a more subtle, natural presentation that anglers on these waters report getting bites when flashier baits get ignored.
+Many fish it on 15 lb fluorocarbon on bright, clear days.

 War Eagle Spinnerbait (3/8 oz)